Bible Study Methods

 Good answers that are based upon and presented from Scripture when added together form a basis to a specific conclusion (deductive reasoning).
 All in the group will have a much better understanding and knowledge of the study providing the leader carefully exegetes surrounding texts.
 However, when left to our inductive reasoning, we will end up distorting the Scriptures, taking those verses out of context.

 I have personally heard in some studies, questions like, “What do you think this Scripture is saying?” or “What does this passage say to you?”
 This may leave us with a variety of answers, not all of which may be true.
-Everyone has biases in his/her opinion, at least to a degree; have various levels of understanding Scripture; come from diverse backgrounds, that may have influenced, their understanding; have not necessarily taken the time to study the History or culture at the time the authors wrote the Scriptures.
+Everyone has biases in his/her opinion, at least to a degree; have various levels of understanding Scripture; come from diverse backgrounds, which may have influenced, their understanding; have not necessarily taken the time to study the History or Culture at the time the authors wrote the Scriptures.
 Inductive reasoning, therefore, is potentially dangerous.

 Inductive Bible Study

 Some suggest that the Inductive Bible Study is the way to go.
 This method is like the above